 Nausea, Difficulty in speaking, Reduced consciousness, Weakness, Visual disturbances, Loss of hearing and a ringing sensation in the ears, Abnormal or jerking eye movements, Trouble in walking and a sense of spinning, tilting, swaying, unbalanced or being pulled in one direction.

 Vertigo is usually treated by a medical history and a physical examination.
 Also likely tests such as CT scans, blood tests, magnetic resonance imaging (MRI) and electrocardiogram (ECG) are performed.
 Vertigo treatment always depends on the condition it is diagnosed with.
 If signs are detected, one should see a doctor and no self-medication or home therapy should ever be adopted.

-Risk factors noted to raise the risk of vertigo-associated disease (VAD)
+Some risk factors noted to raise the risk of vertigo-associated disease (VAD) include: